ilizma/Curriculum-Vitae-Web/README.md

   - Open the Play Store app.

 <img src="img/initial.webp" width="25%"/>
   - Click on the user.

 <img src="img/menu.webp" width="25%"/>
   - Click on 'Settings' item.

 <img src="img/about.webp" width="25%"/>
   - Click on 'About' item to open more settings and click 7 times on 'Play Store version' item to activate developer options.

 <img src="img/general.webp" width="25%"/>
   - Click on 'General' item to open more settings and click on 'Developer options' item.

 <img src="img/developer_options.webp" width="25%"/>
   - Click on 'Internal app sharing' switch to enable Internal app installation.

 <img src="img/turn_on.webp" width="25%"/>
   - Click on 'Turn on' button to confirm the Internal app installation option.

 * Install the app through the web:
-  - Open the received url
+  - Open the received url.
-  - Click on 'for Android' button
+  - Click on 'for Android' button.
-  - Install the app from the opened Play Store screen
+  - Install the app from the opened Play Store screen.

 ## How to install iOS App